ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 In ths lab:

-* Migrate your containerized application to serverless
+* Long term solution for migrate your legacy application to serverless

-	* Micro-Service Java Application running on EKS
+	* Migrating Java Application to micro-service running on EKS

-	* Develop your own lambda function
+	* Moving some features to serveless lambda function

-	* Integration of ApiGateway and Lambda function
+	* Dispatch portion ApiGateway path to serverless lamda function

-	* Amazon Cognito: Sing-up and Sign-in
+	* Demo Sign-up and Sign-in api path from Amazon Cognito in new serveless architecture to work with legacy application

 - - -